jnsya/telegram_voice_journalling/README.md

 6. The bot stores both the transcription and Claude's response in a SQLite database
 7. The bot sends Claude's response along with the original transcription back to the user
 8. The temporary audio file is deleted

+The bot also provides review functionality:
+- `/review_week` analyzes all your entries from the past week, identifying patterns and themes
+- `/review_today` summarizes your entries from the current day, offering consolidated insights

 ## Database